jefersonmsantos/football_api_task/README.md

 # API Footbal Task

-This project uses docker containers to spin up a Mysql Database and run a series of Python scripts to extract data from English Premier League matches from API Football, process and select fields, store on Mysql, perform some queries and return reports on csv files.
+This project uses docker containers to spin up a Mysql Database and run a series of Python scripts to extract English Premier League matches data from API Football, process and select fields, store on Mysql, perform some queries and return reports on csv files.

 ---